beckettschlag/PortfolioProjects/Data Science Salaries EDA/README.md

 ## Questions seeking answers:
 - What countries have the most remote workers?
+- Does experience level correlate with remote percentage?
 - Are people who work remotely paid more?
-- How have remote percentages changed?
 - Have salary levels changed as the remote percentage has?
 - Is there a relationship between job type and experience level?
 - Do company sizes correlate with job type and salary?